 Daniel Jonas has a professional background in consulting, corporate innovation and venturing, with a particular focus on driving technological and organisational change in complex industrial and societal “systems of systems”.
 He has a 25-year background in interfaith dialogue, with the last decade increasingly involved in initiatives to counter extremism, bigotry, hate speech and the marginalisation of women and minorities.
-He has built a reputation as a regularly published commentator, critic and influencer, recently becoming a Senior Fellow of the “radical centre” thinktank, Radix.
-He is a well-known figure on the Jewish cultural scene, as both the founder of the critically-acclaimed Sephardic world music group Los Desterrados and the new JudeoArabic ensemble 3yin.
+He has built a reputation as a regularly published commentator and analyst, recently becoming a Senior Fellow of the “radical centre” thinktank, Radix.
+He is a well-known figure on the Jewish cultural scene due to his work in Sephardic and JudeoArabic music.

 Yehudis Fletcher, Founder

 Yehudis’ leads Nahamu’s analysis of the harms arising from extremism in the Jewish community and shapes our advocacy and policy response.

 Yehudis has a background in project management and development.
 She works as an ISVA for Migdal Emunah and is a student of Social Policy at Salford University.
 Yehudis began writing as a child and is now a regular contributor to community papers.
 In 2018, her poem ‘Kinah: from a survivor of child sexual abuse’ won the Simon Rockower award.

 Yehudis took part in the Susi Bradfield women’s Leadership Program at LSJS, is a graduate of the UJIA’s Manchester Leadership Program, and is on the current cohort of the Dangoor Senior Leadership Program.